pmanacorda/Keybindings/README.md

 | `-C {num}` | Include lines around match |
 | `-E {pattern}` | Extended regex |

+# xiozide
+zi -> fuzzy go to
+z -> goto

+# fzf + tmux
+Ctrl-T: Fuzzy find files and directories in the current directory and its subdirectories.
+The selected path is pasted into your command line.
+Ctrl-R: Fuzzy search through your command history.
+No more endlessly pressing the up arrow!
+Alt-C: Fuzzy find a directory and cd into it immediately.
+Ctrl-B S	Fuzzy find and switch tmux sessions
+Ctrl-B W	Fuzzy find and switch tmux windows (within a session) Ctrl-R	Fuzzy find your command history (in any shell) Ctrl-T	Fuzzy find files and paste the path to your command line Alt-C	Fuzzy find a directory and cd into it instantly Ctrl-B c Create a new window
+Ctrl-B ,Rename the current window
+Ctrl-B &	Kill the current window (requires confirmation) Ctrl-B % Split pane vertically
+Ctrl-B "Split pane horizontally
+Ctrl-B ↑↓←→Navigate between panes using arrow keys Ctrl-B xKill the current pane (requires confirmation)

 ## jq (JSON Processor)

 ```bash